tirsdag/BigYearPWA/backend/README.md

 $ACR = "bigyearpwaacr"    # must be globally unique, lowercase

 $STORAGE = "bigyearpwastorage"  # must be globally unique, lowercase
-$FILESHARE = "bigyearpwa-sqlite"
-$STORAGEMOUNT = "sqlitefiles"   # name of the env storage link

 $BLOB_CONTAINER = "bigyearpwa"

 # IMPORTANT: set this to your frontend origin(s)